What is uterine cancer?

 Uterine cancer is often referred to as endometrial cancer as this is the most common form.

-It is estimated that more than 3,300 females were diagnosed with uterine cancer in 2023.
+It is estimated that 3,422 people will be diagnosed with uterine cancer in 2024.
 The average age at diagnosis is 65 years old.

 Uterine cancer is the tenth most commonly diagnosed cancer in Australia, and it is estimated that one in 44 females will be diagnosed by the time they are 85.